GTR-18 Smokey Sam: Operational history

 When launched, the GTR-18's rocket motor produces a distinctive white plume, providing a realistic simulation of the launch of a surface-to-air missile.
 While the ordinary GTR-18A has a simple, model rocket type motor, an improved "Dual Thrust Smokey Sam" tested in the early 2000s featured a modified rocket motor, providing a 1.5 second boost period, followed by a lower-thrust sustainer burn with burnout occurring at 7.1 seconds after launch.

 This motor was altered to use a two-part laminated grain propellant which utilized both the standard zinc based grain and a high thrust aluminium based grain as used by other US rockets.
 The new propellant allows the "Dual Thrust Smokey Sam" to have a boost and sustain signature to better imitate a surface-to-air missile and while thrust is initially low, the higher thrust for the majority of the motors burn time gives an improved trajectory.

-The GTR-18A received the altered designation DGTR-18A in the early 1990s, despite the use of the D ("Dummy") prefix usually being limited to non-flying rockets/missiles used for ground handling training only.
 The Smokey Sam remains in production and operational service, and is extensively used by the U.S. military.